vadim-nest/Newsbuzz/README.md

 Server is running in PORT:3000
 ```

-4. Now your server is ready and you can run the client:
+4. Now your server is ready.
+Open a new terminal and run the client:
 ```bash
 cd ../client
 npm start